jeno-suh/Projects/Chatroom/README.md

 Project created with C using gcc 9.3 as the compiler.

 ## Setup
 Clone this repo to your desktop and install [gcc](https://gcc.gnu.org/install/).
-Then go to the root directory and run `make all`.
+Then go to the project directory and run `make all`.

 ## Usage
 After setting up as above, run `./server` to set up the server and `./client` to connect once the server has been initialised.